AnAkkk/TFTrue/README.md

 2: ETF2L 9on9
 Default is 1.

-tftrue_tv_delaymapchange
-Delay the map change depending of tv_delay value when SourceTV is enabled in tournament mode.
-This way the spectators will not miss the end of the match.
-You should use "changelevel" right after you finished the current map and the map will changes depending of tv_delay value.
-A message will be printed in the chat every 30 seconds announcing in how much time the map will change.
-Default is 1 (enabled).

 tftrue_tv_autorecord
 Turn on auto STV recording when both teams are ready in tournament mode.
 It will stops when the win conditions are reached.
 Default is 1 (enabled).